Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 ### Available Solutions

-While integration with these APIs is not currently not supported natively in PyTorch, there are other libraries available such as **torch-int** (SmoothQuant) and **bitsandbytes** (LLM.int8()) which expose Python bindings to the underlying cuBLASLt/CUTLASS calls.
-Microsoft's **ZeroQuant** also leverages CUTLASS, but wrappers for their INT8 kernels have not yet been open sourced.
+While integration with these APIs is not currently not supported natively in PyTorch, there are other libraries available such as [**torch-int**](https://github.com/Guangxuan-Xiao/torch-int) (SmoothQuant) and [**bitsandbytes**](https://github.com/TimDettmers/bitsandbytes) (LLM.int8()) which expose Python bindings to the underlying cuBLASLt/CUTLASS calls.
+Microsoft's **ZeroQuant** also leverage CUTLASS, but wrappers for their INT8 kernels have not yet been open sourced.

 Whilst these libraries are flexible and easy to integrate, at time of writing none of these options yield performance gains and are strictly slower than FP16.
 This is either due to a focus on accuracy and memory savings (at the expense of performance), or have just not yet provided an efficient implementation that hides the quantization overheads.